 Why Do I Smell Exhaust Inside My RV?

 Exhaust from a generator or propane appliance can find its way into your RV when the weather changes suddenly.
-Your RV is designed to move that exhaust away from you.
-But strong winds or cold temperatures can work against the design of your RV.
+An RV with a built-in generator is designed to move that exhaust away from you.
+But strong winds or cold temperatures can work against this design.

 Strong Winds Create Eddies and Vacuums

 When wind strikes one side of your RV, it creates eddies and vacuums on the other side.
 Depending on where the exhaust port is on your generator or furnace, that exhaust can get sucked into your RV.
 It comes in through small spaces in door jams, window jams, and ramp doors.
 This is the most common reason why you will get a whiff of exhaust, or why your carbon monoxide detector goes off.
 It’s just a temporary problem and is not a flaw in the design of your RV.

 Solving this issue is usually done by inspecting your RV’s doors and windows to find tiny gaps, and addressing them with caulk and new seals.